 – Losing her young son among huge harvesting machines.

 Sky Ranch is a memoir about a naïve suburban woman who struggled to navigate an industrial farm and its commercial cattle enterprise.
 Her life on the ranch meant grocery shopping once every two weeks, driving through harsh winter storms and swollen streams, and rescuing her horse in a full-blown blizzard.
 Living in the Rocky Mountains allowed her to fish, hunt, and camp on a regular basis.
 She also discovered different aspects of the Mormon religion, coyotes hunting her dog, industrial farming, and environmental conservation.
 Sky Ranch will appeal to readers interested in Western culture, cattle and row-crop farmers, hunters, anglers, and those who only dream of living on a ranch.
 It takes the reader on an exciting ride of terror, drama, and humor, giving us a look at what goes on behind the scenes at a rural ranch, many miles from civilization.
+SKY RANCH won a five-star award from Literary Titans and the first place and a gold award for memoirs from Feather Quill reviews.

 BEHIND THE SMILE